Margravial Opera House: Description

 The wooden interior was designed by Giuseppe Galli Bibiena (1696–1757) and his son Carlo from Bologna in an Italian Late Baroque style.
 The auditorium was built in a bell shape and can seat roughly 500 people.
 Intricately covered in gold accents, with a trompe-l'œil ceiling, the interior may have attempted to imitate precious stones like lapis lazuli.
 Some areas of the interior are covered with painted canvas in order to avoid cracks and improve acoustics.

 The Court Loge built for the Margrave is located opposite the stage, taking up all three box stories.
 It is highly ornamented with symbols of the House of Brandenburg and is completely preserved in its original condition, except for the curtain which was taken by Napoleon's troops on their march to the 1812 Russian campaign.
 However, The Court Loge was seldom used by the art-minded margravial couple, who preferred a front-row seat.

 History

 The Bayreuth Opera House was inaugurated on the occasion of the marriage of their daughter Elisabeth Fredericka Sophie with Duke Charles Eugene of Württemberg.
 Princess Wilhelmine, older sister of the Prussian king Frederick the Great, had established the margravial theatre company in 1737.
 In the new opera house she participated as a composer of opera works and Singspiele, as well as an actor and director.
-Today she features in a sound-and-light presentation for tourists.
+As of 2007 she featured in a sound-and-light presentation for tourists.
 After her death in 1758, performances ceased and the building went into disuse, one reason for its good conservation status.